Skip to main content

 Article

 Congressman Joe Wilson (SC-02) released the following statement after attending Corporal William "Kyle" Carpenter's Congressional Medal of Honor ceremony at the White House.
 On November 21, 2010, Corporal Kyle Carpenter of Gilbert, South Carolina, risked his life for a fellow Marine when he threw himself on a hand grenade while keeping watch on a rooftop in Afghanistan.
+He is the 8th living recipient to receive this most prestigious honor while serving in Iraq or Afghanistan.

 Issues:National SecurityOur Veterans